nus-cs2103-AY2021S2/ip/docs/README.md

-# Quick User Guide
+# Duke

 A very basic todo manager that's a wee bit utilitarian, without pretending you're talking to a bot.
+Also a very uninspired name, considering I leeched this off the original as a fork.

+**Prerequisite: Java 11**

 ![](images/sampleRun.gif)